NandiniShiva/storageroom-java/README.md

   - I tried not to use Java Generics, as it makes an API less approachable, but I found they were too useful to pass up
   - There are some missing features here and there (see bottom of this page)

-So, are you ready?
 It is easy to get started.
 The code below should hopefully convince you that the API is easy to work with.

 *Peter Laird*
 January 2013